Open Dialogue: Effectiveness

 In Italy, a prospective cohort study published in 2024 evaluated the implementation of Open Dialogue in eight regional mental health departments across the country.
 Over a 12-month period, 58 patients participated in 517 OD-network meetings, which included family and social network members.
 The study found statistically significant improvements in patients' psychological well-being, social functioning, and perceived quality of life.
 Specifically, outcome measures such as the Global Assessment of Functioning (GAF), the Clinical Outcomes in Routine Evaluation (CORE-OM), and the Lubben Social Network Scale (LSNS) all showed positive trends over time.
 Session and outcome rating scales also demonstrated high levels of satisfaction and therapeutic alliance among both patients and their networks.
 These results suggest that the Open Dialogue approach is feasible and effective within Italy's community-based mental health system, supporting its potential scalability and alignment with national mental health reforms inspired by the legacy of Franco Basaglia.

+In 2026, The ODDESSI Trial (Open Dialogue: Development and Evaluation of a Social Network Intervention for Severe Mental Illness) reported findings from a multisite cluster-randomised study comparing Peer-supported Open Dialogue with treatment as usual among 494 adults presenting in crisis to mental health services in England.
+Participants were followed for two years.

+Open Dialogue was associated with substantially lower use of acute mental health services.
+Participants receiving Open Dialogue had more than three times greater odds of avoiding psychiatric hospital admission (OR 3.30, 95% CI 2.18–5.22).
+In the observed data, 21% of Open Dialogue participants experienced psychiatric inpatient care during follow-up compared with 44% receiving treatment as usual.
+The odds of re-referral to crisis care or external secondary mental health services were also less than half those seen with treatment as usual (OR 0.44, 95% CI 0.30–0.64).

+Patient-reported outcomes also favoured Open Dialogue.
+At 24 months, participants receiving Open Dialogue reported significantly better general health and patient-defined recovery.
+Satisfaction with the care received was also significantly higher.
+There was no statistically significant difference between Open Dialogue and treatment as usual in time to relapse following recovery, although at 24 months the estimated proportion who had not relapsed was 54% with Open Dialogue compared with 49% with treatment as usual.

+Overall, the trial found that while relapse occurred at broadly similar rates, people receiving Open Dialogue were substantially less likely to require hospital or crisis services and reported better recovery, general health and experience of care.